fuki1320/learning_JS/loops.md

       };

 A for loop is often used when you know **how many times you want to iterate**.
+In most cases if the increment afterthought isn't specified, it will result in infinite loop. _This is because without an increment or decrement, the loop control variable will never change its value, potentially preventing the loop condition from ever becoming false._

 - In the code below, a for loop is used with an initialization (let cupsAdded = 1), condition (cupsAdded < cupsOfSugar), and increment (cupsAdded++).